-2.)
-Frequent field trips is one of the best perks to homeschool learning.
+Field trips are the best perks to homeschool learning.
 Take that ‘hands on’ learning approach a step further and add a fun art project to reinforce what their latest adventure.
 This activity can work with just about any field trip.
 Have them bring a notebook and pick their favorite museum exhibit or moment of the day and five things that best describe it.
 When they get home, have them create an art project that best reflects their experience.
 For example if it was a trip to the zoo, make a simple animals mask out of paper plates.
 Did you visit an art museum?
 Was his/her favorite piece a painting or a sculpture?
 Have them use their descriptive words to create their own masterpiece.

-3.)
-Find ways to sneak art projects into other subjects.
+Use art projects to explore other subjects.
 Is your child learning about a war in Social Studies?
 If he/she were to draw a picture of what they were learning, the facts can really stick.
 They will have fun finding ways to include the details and I’ll bet they will remember that battle much longer than just memorizing.
 Crayola Model Magic is a great mess free way to create mini sculptures of Science lessons such as parts of the flower or even what makes up a cell.
 Cookie Cutters work great for smaller children.

 Color Me Nola, an art school and studio, was started by Kristy Oustalet.
 After graduating with a Bachelor of Fine Arts program at Loyola University, she explored the art industry through gallery work and working with the New Orleans Film Festival and the Museum of Contemporary Art of Chicago.
 Her recent endeavor as the Art Director for Cultural Canvas Thailand allowed her to work with community arts and to host art workshops for both children and adults.
 It seems only natural that after working in the arts in cities around the globe, she would return to her hometown of New Orleans, where she is anxious to share her experience and creativity.
 She is currently the owner and art instructor of Color Me Nola, is selling her personal art at local markets, and is a docent at the Ogden Museum of Southern Art.Want to learn more ways to incorporate art into your everyday hectic life?
 Like Us on Facebook or Follow Us on Twitter: @colormenola .
 Blog coming soon!